If you use the internet, you are likely to use an Opera or Chrome browser regardless of where you are located or what device you use.

 Aside from that, Chrome goes full throttle when opening a web page, showing all (dynamic elements) that opera often avoids.

-Hence, Opera’s video player is less convenient to play over than Chrome because it converts the video player into a pop-up: Which feels irritated often.
+- Hence, Opera’s video player is less convenient to play over than Chrome because it converts the video player into a pop-up: Which feels irritating often.